AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/dita/content-reusability-in-aem-guides.md

 For example:

-Let's suppose you are a financial enterprise and have a generic topic for KYC which contains KYC procedures for individuals, corporates, etc.
+Let's suppose you are a financial enterprise and have a generic topic for KYC which contains KYC procedures for individuals, corporate, and so forth.

-You want to utilize KYC for individuals in your "Saving account" and "Demat account" topics.
+You want to reuse individual KYC fragment for your "Saving account" and "Demat account" topics.

 ```
 <section id="kyc_requirements_saving_account">